vAMSYS-LTD/documentation/orwell/announcements/page.md

 ### Key Features
 - **Create, Edit, and Delete Alerts**: Manage alerts through a user-friendly interface.
 - **Markdown Support**: Write alert content using Markdown for formatting.
-- **Scheduled Display**: Set start and end times for when alerts should be shown.
+- **Scheduled Display**: Set start and end times for when alerts should be shown. *Remember, all times are in Zulu/GMT*
 - **Display Configuration**: Alerts can be configured to be displayed on the Phoenix Dashboard and Pegasus.
 - **Reorderable Alerts**: Alerts can be reordered to show in the specified order in Orwell.